karimarous/Getting_started_with_Terraform_and_AWS/lab05/README.md

 # 1. Modify the resource out of terraform
 1.1.
-Modify the EC2 instance name from "karim-instance" to "karim-instance1" in the console
+Modify the EC2 instance name from "karim-instance" to "karim-instance1" in the AWS EC2 console

 1.2.
 Run the following command
 ```